 The signs that no-code platforms are here to stay are clear.
 Manufacturing operations are evolving and changing faster than ever.
 Business cycles are moving faster than ever.
 And there’s a greater need than ever for customized business applications.

-If you would like to learn more about how next-gen manufacturers are embracing citizen development, join us on February 25 for Citizen Developer Day.
-In this half-day event, we’ll discuss how businesses are implementing no-code platforms that empower their engineers and managers to build powerful, rapid-built apps that solve problems without coding expertise.
+To learn more about how next-gen manufacturers are embracing citizen development, watch the on-demand recordings from Next-Gen Manufacturing: The Rise of the Citizen Developer.
+You’ll learn how businesses are implementing no-code platforms that empower their engineers and managers to build powerful, rapid-built apps that solve problems without coding expertise.